SubramanianT1808/CATION/README.md

 Detailed instructions for setting up and running the project are provided in the Cations-Readme.docx document included in this repository.

 Please refer to that document for:
-Environment setup
+Environment setup,
-API configuration
+API configuration,
-Running the application locally
+Running the application locally &
 System implementation details

 Prototype Note